ranger-ross/actix-web-validation/README.md

 This library is heavily inspired by [Spring Validation](https://docs.spring.io/spring-framework/reference/core/validation/beanvalidation.html) and [actix-web-validator](https://crates.io/crates/actix-web-validator).

 The actix-web-validator is great but there are a few pain points I would like to address with this library.
-- More explict validation by using the `Validated` extractor to reduce the risk of using the wrong `Json`/`Query`/ect extractor by mistake.
+- More explicit validation by using the `Validated` extractor to reduce the risk of using the wrong `Json`/`Query`/etc extractor by mistake.
 - Provide a common interface for validation libraries that can be extended as the Rust ecosystem evolves.

 ## Limitations

-Due to how Rust handles overlapping trait implmentations, the `actix_web_validation::Validated` can only be used when 1 feature flag is enabled.
-This probalby won't impact most use cases because most applications will just use 1 validation library for everything.
-If you need to use multiple validation libraries at the same time, this library can still be used but, you willl need to fully qualify the import like `actix_web_validation::validator::Validated`, `actix_web_validation::garde::Validated`, and `actix_web_validation::custom::Validated`.
+Due to how Rust handles overlapping trait implementations, the `actix_web_validation::Validated` can only be used when 1 feature flag is enabled.
+This probably won't impact most use cases because most applications will just use 1 validation library for everything.
+If you need to use multiple validation libraries at the same time, this library can still be used but, you will need to fully qualify the import like `actix_web_validation::validator::Validated`, `actix_web_validation::garde::Validated`, and `actix_web_validation::custom::Validated`.